VincentCharbonneau/Gardien_Virtuel/README.md

 This project is not finished, but the main functionality works.
-I am working on a user interface, which I have not learned yet.
+I am working on a user interface, not finished.